Aces' A'ja Wilson earns historic fourth WNBA MVP award, winning honor back to back

 She won the award last season as the unanimous choice and also in 2020 and 2022.
 Sheryl Swoopes, Lisa Leslie and Lauren Jackson all won the award three times.

 “It's not going to hit me until the end of the season honestly; it is truly a blessing to be where I am.
-I don't think I could ever put into words how special this moment is," Wilson said hours before Game 1 of the WNBA semifinal series against Indiana.
+I don't think I could ever put into words how special this moment is," Wilson said hours before Las Vegas lost Game 1 of the WNBA semifinal series to Indiana.
 “My name is in the history books forever.”

 Wilson and former Houston Comets star Cynthia Cooper were the only ones to win the award unanimously.
 Cooper was the only other player to win it in consecutive years, doing so in the first two seasons of the WNBA (1997, 98).